mediocregopher/mediocre-api/auth/README.md

 User authentication is based upon a simple user token system.
 A client retrieves a user token from the api, which authenticates the user however it wants and returns a token generated through `NewUserToken`.
-This token must be included with any requests that require user authentication as the `X-USER-TOKEN` header.
+This token must be included with any requests that require user authentication as the `USER_TOKEN` cookie.
 The api may retrieve the authenticated user identifier using `GetUser`.

 ## Example